Master of Science in Biological and Agricultural Engineering

 The Master of Biological & Agricultural program (MSBAE) admits only students whose preparation indicates potential for a high level of success.
 All applicants must meet the minimum standards for admission to graduate study at Kentucky State University.
 However, applicants are admitted into the specific graduate program to which they apply.
 The MSBAE Graduate Admissions Committee will use the following materials for admission considerations:

 - Applicants write a personal statement outlining their goals and career objectives.
-The application is through GradCAS and it can be found at https://gradcas.liaisoncas.org/apply/.
+The application is through GradCAS, and it can be found at https://gradcas.liaisoncas.org/apply/.

 - Transcripts: Copies of all official transcripts must be submitted through GradCAS.